BawdyAnarchist/quBSD/Future_Development.md

 There's probably a good case to be made to externalize the fstab from the jails entirely, probably to the top level /zusr/$jail level itself

-In fact, maybe I shouldnt touch their jail.conf at all.

 When back on normal setup, fix the i3gen.conf to match QubesTricks

 ALL file names should ALWAYS be variables defined in get_global_variables